Pradeeppilotdev/Pradeeppilotdev/README.md

 ## About Me

-- 🚀 **Expert in Airdrops**
-  I specialize in crafting and executing airdrops to ensure maximum reach and adoption.

 - 🌐 **Blockchain Enthusiast**
   I've worked on some of the most popular blockchains, including both Layer 1 and Layer 2 solutions.